 Researcher Library: Dynamically Stretch or Compress Workload's GPU Allocation¶

 The Run:AI Researcher Library is a python library you can add to your deep learning python code.
-The library contains an elasticity module which allows train workloads to shrink or expand based on the cluster's availability.
+The library contains an elasticity module that allows train workloads to shrink or expand based on the cluster's availability.

 Expanding a Workload¶